pvlib/pvlib-python/docs/sphinx/source/reference/iotools.rst

 Weather data
 ------------

-Meteorological datasets from a variety of modeled and measured datasets.
+Meteorological data from a variety of modeled and measured datasets.

 ACIS
 ^^^^